Awake the Giant

 To awaken, only let rest & not sleep!

-With the 9F now out of action for almost 18 years, a new approach is needed to get this giant running.
+With the 9F now out of action for around two decades, a new approach is needed to get this giant running.
 Andy Taylor, a volunteer from the locomotive department, is at the forefront of a new idea: sustainable funding.

 - Sustainable funding is when you can predict the income coming in and not rely on one-off donations, i.e. you can forward plan.

 - Regular donations of £15 a month (£18.75 with gift aid) to restore 92240.

 - Once 92240 has been restored, the fund will continue to support the next overhaul (meaning the locomotive will be out of traffic for a shorter amount of time).

 - The end goal would be to have the restoration of many locomotives funded this way and therefore increase the locomotive pool.

 This would enable the Bluebell Railway to once more have not only one of the largest collections of steam locomotives in Britain, but to have the largest WORKING collection!

 We are pleased to announce the launch of a Photo Competition, allowing entrants of all ages to enter their best railway images, of preserved steam and from the Bluebell Railway.
 The competition officially launched on the opening day of the Giants of Steam Gala and runs until 30 November 2021.
 There is a suggested donation of £3 per photo entered, with loads of fabulous prizes to be won.
 Full rules, terms and conditions can be Downloaded here.
 For more information, please feel free to collect a leaflet from the team who will be based at both Horsted Keynes station and steam works at the Giants of Steam event or email Tom at email@example.com.